 Current Median CPI

-According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.2% (2.0% annualized rate) in May.
-The 16% trimmed-mean Consumer Price Index increased 0.1% (1.6% annualized rate) during the month.
+According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.2% (2.0% annualized rate) in June.
+The 16% trimmed-mean Consumer Price Index also increased 0.1% (1.8% annualized rate) during the month.
 The median CPI and 16% trimmed-mean CPI are measures of core inflation calculated by the Federal Reserve Bank of Cleveland based on data released in the Bureau of Labor Statistics' (BLS) monthly CPI report.

 In September 2007, the Federal Reserve Bank of Cleveland changed the way it constructs its median and trimmed-mean consumer price index (CPI) measures.
 The change was made to address potential distortions in the data’s inflation signals caused by the unusually large weight given to one component of the CPI: Owners’ Equivalent Rent (OER).
 By breaking the OER into four regional subindexes, the revised methodology improves the ability of the Bank’s trimmed-mean CPI data, particularly the median CPI, to measure underlying inflation trends.
 See the full report or download the pdf.